The Scout’s Guide to Affiliate Marketing

 Don’t cover your pages in ads.
-Generally speaking, people will find your blog by way of search when they are looking for a topic you’ve covered.
+Generally speaking, people will find your blog by way of the search when they are looking for a topic you’ve covered.
 You are going to make most of your money from return visitors and by word-of-mouth from these loyal fans.
 If you cover your site in ads you are unlikely to have return visitors or get good reviews.

 Don’t think you have to hide your affiliations.
 In fact, do the opposite; tell your audience that you’re affiliated with the company you are advertising.
 Give them a positive review.
 They’ll appreciate your honesty and it will actually compel them to complete whatever action you’re asking them to perform.
 Honesty will be rewarded.

 Your CPA campaign is going to be a lot more profitable if you take the time to select your offers carefully.
 Look through your affiliate partner’s entire catalog.
 Which items grab your attention?
 Which items would your readers be interested in?
 Are those items relative to what you are writing about?
-Remember, the most effective CPA ads are going to be ads which are both relevant and interesting to your readers.
+Remember, the most effective CPA ads are going to be ads that are both relevant and interesting to your readers.

 Even after you’ve picked out which offerings you want to run on your site it is still important to change your ads often.
-Try out different backgrounds, different text and different images.
-Affiliate Marketing is a lot like fishing…the more lines you have in the water, the more likely you are to get a bite.
+Try out different backgrounds, different text, and different images.
+Affiliate Marketing is a lot like fishing… the more lines you have in the water, the more likely you are to get a bite.
 Experiment.
 Find out which ads work best on which audiences.

 By putting more effort into selecting the right ads rather than just the highest paying ads; you can actually save money by running a more effective campaign!

-5. Patience is a virtue.
+5- Patience is a virtue

 It’s been said before and it will be said again: don’t watch the clock.
 Your campaigns need time to run and to gather results.
-Decide upon a length of time that you are going to run an ad and stick to it.
+Decide upon the length of time that you are going to run an ad and stick to it.
 Don’t jump in 30 minutes later after not seeing the results you were expecting and switch your ads.
 Give them time to discover when/if your audience is receptive to that particular set of ads.

 Your CPA revenue is something that builds with time.
-Affiliate Marketing is not a get rich quick scheme.
+Affiliate Marketing is not a get-rich-quick scheme.
 It requires research, trial and error, and patience.

-6. Make your content your top priority.
+6- Make your content your top priority

 Quality content should always be the affiliate marketer’s top priority.
 If your content isn’t helpful and engaging; you won’t gain new readers.
 If you don’t have readers, you can post a hundred ads on a page and not get a single response.